INTERNATIONAL OFFICE

 • I have received my student visa (if required).

-• I have my proof of health insurance for my duration in Chile.
+• I have my proof of international health insurance for my duration in Chile that includes repatriation.

 • I have booked my flights.